tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Arithmetic circuits are said to be the most natural and standard model for computing polynomials.
 In fact, every function  ${\large \mathcal{H} : \{ 0 , 1 \}^n → \{ 0 , 1 \}^m} $  of fixed input and output _length_ can be represented as an arithmetic circuit over any finite field  $ \mathcal{F}_p$ , cf. [[7.]](Alan Szepieniec and Bart Preneel, "Generic Zero-Knowledge and Multivariate Quadratic Systems").

-According Amir Shpilka and Amir Yehudayoff [1.], arithmetic circuits are a highly structured model of computation compared to Boolean circuits.
+According to Amir Shpilka and Amir Yehudayoff [1.], arithmetic circuits are a highly structured model of computation compared to Boolean circuits.
 For instance, when studying arithmetic circuits one is interested in _syntactic_ computation of polynomials, whereas in studying Boolean circuits one is interested in the _semantics_ of the computation.
 In other words, in the Boolean case one is not interested in any specific _polynomial representation_ of the function but rather one just wants to compute some representation of it, while in the arithmetic world one focuses on a _specific representation_ of the function.

-For our purposes, arithmetic circuits have as inputs variables  $\large{ x_1, ... , x_n }$, and computations are performed using the arithmetic operations  $ + $ , $ × $  and may involve constants from a field  $\mathcal{F}_p$.
+For our purposes, arithmetic circuits have as inputs variables  $\large{ x_1, ... , x_n }$, and computations are performed using the arithmetic operations  $ + $  and  $ × $, and may involve constants from a field  $\mathcal{F}_p$.
 Complexity measures associated with such circuits are _size_ and _depth_, which capture _the number of gates_ in a circuit and _the maximal distance between an input and an output_, respectively [[1.]](Arithmetic Circuits-survey of recent results -open questions__SY10.pdf)